If courage found might place your hand in mine,

 No simple arms to breach that chasm cross,

-There frozen in black doubt’s uncertainty,
+There frozen fast in doubt’s uncertainty,

-My love’s own strength endorsing here a loss.
+My love’s own strength, endorsing here a loss.

-Yes I, a craven fool lost in my part,
+Yes I—a craven fool—lost in my part,

 Lips poised to kiss, now tremble with my heart.